 - Loss of appetite, weight loss

-- Redness or itching where the patch is applied
+- Redness, itching, or blisters where the patch is applied

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088